LixiangHan/GANs-for-1D-Signal/README.md

 # GANs-for-1D-Signal
 ## Introduction
-This repo contains my pytorch implementations of several types of GANs, including DCGAN, WGAN and WGAN-GP, for 1-D signal.
+This repo contains pytorch implementations of several types of GANs, including DCGAN, WGAN and WGAN-GP, for 1-D signal.
 It was used to generate fake data of Raman spectra, which are typically used in Chemometrics as the fingerprints of materials.

 <div align=center><img width="320" height="240" src="https://github.com/LixiangHan/GANs-for-1D-Signal/blob/main/img/Brilliant%20Blue.png"></div>